 As there is very little looting and no way to rat yourself to more RP, you’ll have to learn how to fight effectively, and to fight as a team.
 This means communication is the most important factor in Arena mode, and keeping open comms with your teammates is the best way to grab yourself a win and climb the ranked ladder.

 We also think that a lot of players will pick the newest addition to Apex Legends, Seer, so counter-picking him either with weapons or legends could be an interesting strategy to get some early wins.

-That’s everything we know so far about Apex Legends Arenas.
+That’s everything we know about Apex Legends Arenas ranks.
 We’ll keep this guide updated, so keep checking back for more information about the state of play.
-For now though, check out our Apex Legends tier list for more information on the best legends to play in Arenas.
+For now, though, check out our Apex Legends tier list for more information on the best legends to play in Arenas.